yiochen/myHugoBlog/content/post/type-script-this.md

 ...
 ```

 But when we have all the goodies such as class declaration, we (at least myself) tend to treat JavaScript like a class-based Object Oriented language.
 That's why it caused this bug.
-So what's the fixed?
+So what's the fix?
 Back to the first code snippet, there are multiple ways to fix this.

 One way is to `bind` the `this` context to the function.